Michele Meyer

 Publications

 Meyer, M., Koschorreck, M., Weitere, M., Kneis, D., & Perujo, N. (2024).
 Dissolved organic matter quality, hydrological connectivity and microbial activity shape phosphorus buffering in river-floodplain systems.
-Science of The Total Environment, 957, 177452.
+Science of the Total Environment, 957, 177452.
 Volltext (DOI)

 Kittner, M., Meyer, M., Yunes, P., Rimondino, G. N., Bertrand, L., Malanca, F. E., ... & Amé, M. V. (2022).
 Pilot study on microplastics in the Suquía River basin: Impact of city run-off and wastewater treatment plant discharges in the mid-2010s.
 Journal of Hazardous Materials Advances, 8, 100185.
 Volltext (DOI)